 Understanding eligibility for workers’ compensation benefits can be confusing, especially if you work for a small company or are unsure whether or not your employer carries workers’ compensation insurance.
 You might have questions about your injury being covered, particularly if it happened during work hours but off of the job site.

-For answers to all your legal questions regarding workers’ compensation eligibility and how to apply, the workers compensation lawyers at Bader Law Firm, LLC, can help you.
+For answers to all your legal questions regarding workers’ compensation eligibility and how to apply, the workers compensation lawyers at Bader Scott Injury Lawyers, can help you.
 To meet with our legal team today, call 678-562-5595 to schedule your free consultation.